 👋 Welcome

-An online API documentation with examples so you can start building web apps with Fiber right away!
+Welcome to Fiber's online API documentation, complete with examples to help you start building web applications right away!

 Installation